Islam is often described as a religion that was revealed for all people, in all places, for all time.

-No matter what their language, religion, customs, race, or environment, human beings across the globe and across time have the same feelings.
+Whatever their language, religion, customs, race, or environment, human beings across the globe and across time have the same feelings.
 Happiness or sadness; hope or despair; trust or caution; pride or shame: these feelings are common to all of them.

-The causes for these feelings may differ and the challenges they face may also differ but the nature of the human being remains unchanged.
+The causes for these feelings may differ and the challenges they face may also differ.
+But the nature of the human being remains unchanged.

 When God sent down the Quran, He filled it with advice and reminders that would be equally useful for all time periods.

 Because Prophet Muhammad’s behavior is an explanation of Quran, his Sunnah is also a source of guidance.
-His way of dealing with problems and circumstances is equally valid today as it was when he was amongst his followers.
+His way of dealing with problems is equally valid today as it was when he was amongst his followers.

 Above all else, Prophet Muhammad taught us to love and obey God and he pointed out on numerous occasions that individual rights although important are not as important as a stable and moral society.

-Today we have what is known as a global society and the issues we face are frequently on a global scale.
+Today we have what is known as a global society and the issues we face are on a global scale.
 Things like climate change, refugees, and the devastation caused by war and conflict cause concern across the world.